Campus Service Organizations

 The Spartan Mentors Program sends students to elementary schools, middle schools and area non-profit organizations to tutor math, science and reading.

 A significant number of UT students join the U.S. Peace Corps.
-Eight UT graduates are currently serving in the East Caribbean, Kyrgyz Republic, Cameroon, Dominican Republic, Belize and China.
+UT graduates have served in the East Caribbean, Kyrgyz Republic, Cameroon, Dominican Republic, Belize and China.